 For detailed descriptions and timing of courses, please see the Graduate Bulletin (course catalog).

-I. CORE COURSES (27 CREDIT HOURS) Required for all LPC, LMFT, or LMFT/LPC Concentrations:
+CORE COURSES (27 CREDIT HOURS) Required for both concentrations:

-II.
-LICENSED PROFESSIONAL COUNSELOR CONCENTRATION (33 CREDIT HOURS): The following courses, in addition to the nine core courses, are required for the LPC concentration:
+CLINICAL MENTAL HEALTH CONCENTRATION (33 CREDIT HOURS): The following courses, in addition to the nine core courses, are required for the Clinical Mental Health concentration:

 One practicum course and two internship courses are also required.
 These courses must be taken during the last three semesters: